HL Pipe Bag

 Medium - narrow (people between 5'5" and 6'0) Narrow cut frees up the forearm while still containing enough internal volume for stability of play.

-Medium - regular (people between 5'5" and 6'0); feels like what is traditionally regarded as a Large, but is still designed to free up as much of the forearm as possible.
+Medium - regular (people between 5'5" and 6'0); feels fuller, like what is traditionally regarded as a medium, but is still designed to free up some forearm.

 Large - narrow (people over 6'0 with long arms).
 To accommodate the long arms, the drones can be positioned farther from the chanter.
 The front end taper is extended to keep the bag off the forearm, while leaving plenty of bag in the back.